· FabLab Westharima Team · 3D Printer · 4 min read

 - High Speed: Printing that used to take 8 hours now completes in 2-3 hours

-- Rich Information: Abundant Japanese and English information on YouTube, Discord, Reddit.
+- Rich Information: Abundant information on YouTube, Discord, Reddit.
 Solutions found immediately when in trouble

 Compared to a few years ago, the current environment is really blessed.
-Even I, who had many operations to do and felt weak at it until a few years ago, now feel that tasks have drastically decreased.
+Even I, who felt weak at it until a few years ago, now feel that tasks have drastically decreased.

-You can start from about 30,000 yen with minimum configuration, or about 60,000 yen with complete set.
+You can start from about $200 with minimum configuration, or about $400 with complete set.

 First practice with existing data.
-You can download STL format data from free sites such as:
+You can download STL format data for free from these sites:

 - Thingiverse: World’s largest.
 Millions of data items for free